 I have always seen a lot of scams in online data entry jobs or typing jobs.
-Either they promise very high pay which is too good to believe or they ask for upfront pay before you start the job.
+Either they promise very high pay which is too good to believe or they ask for upfront payment before you start the job.

 I have come across many virtual data entry jobs that promise to pay $70 per hour or so, which is quite high for data entry roles.

 There are hardly any typing gigs that pay so high.

 Why are there so many scams with online data entry jobs?

 It is quite evident that data entry or typing jobs are hard to get and many people look for them; especially they are the most wanted jobs for anybody working from home.
 They seem to be the easiest option to work from home for many.